Whataya Want from Me

-The song was included on the set list of Lambert's first concert tour, the 2010 Glam Nation Tour where he performed an acoustic rendition of it during the "ballad" section of the show.
-The song is also featured as one of the numbers in the 2019 jukebox musical & Juliet.
+A music video for "Whataya Want from Me," directed by Diane Martel and filmed in Los Angeles in December 2009, depicts Lambert in a tense, unseen relationship.
+The song was later included on the set list of Lambert's first concert tour, the 2010 Glam Nation Tour where he performed an acoustic rendition of it during the "ballad" section of the show.
+"Whataya Want from Me" is also featured as one of the numbers in & Juliet, a 2019 jukebox musical.